animlbook/AnIML/book_source/source/classification/bias_fairness/index.md

 So which one should you use?
 Or more specifically, considering our COMPAS example which one would we use to measure as a determination of the models predictions are fair or not?

 Unfortunately, we cannot tell you in general.
 The reason is each definition makes its own statement on what fairness even means.
 Choosing a fairness metric is an explicit statement of values that we hold when thinking about fairness.
 Many of these values are important values, but are fundamentally assumptions about how we believe the world works.
 These assumptions are often unverifiable.
-In our next chapter, we will explore contrasting worldviews and how they impact our understanding of fairness.
+Later in this chapter, we will explore contrasting worldviews and how they impact our understanding of fairness.

 ### How do I Use These Metrics?